Adult Glioma: Grading and Treatment

 • Surgical or open biopsy (craniotomy): This is surgery that removes a part of your skull to get to the tumor.
 Craniotomy is used if your surgeon thinks all or most of the tumor can be removed with surgery.
 If most of the tumor, but not all, can be removed, it is called “debulking” the tumor.
 The tumor that is removed is looked at under a microscope while you are still in the operating room (OR) so that more surgery may be done at the same time if needed.

-These tests are done to learn about your cancer and your health so that a plan of care can be made for you.
+These tests are done to learn about your cancer and your health so that a treatment plan can be made for you.

 How is adult glioma graded?